slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
-### On religion
+### On art

-'And on the first day, men created god.'
+'Science is what we understand well enough to explain to a computer.
+Art is everything else we do.' -- Donald E. Knuth

+> *'Art is just another form of screaming.'*

+> *'Artistic death is made by consensus.'*

+> *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

-> *'Science without religion is lame.
-Religion without science is blind.'*
+> *'Life is Capitalism but art is Socialism.'*

-> *'A rebel of God hates the family, loves the state, and comes up with endless excuses and rationalizations to dismiss their actions.'*

-> *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*

 ---
-### On art and aesthetics
+### On aesthetics

 'Good taste is easy.
 What is challenging, is to be close to vulgarity.' -- Adam Caruso<br>
 That's where «big bucks» are.

 > *'Most people with good taste are young and poor.'*

-> *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

-> *'Art is just another form of screaming.'*

 > *'Sharpness is a bourgeois concept.' -- Henri Cartier-Bresson*

-> *'Artistic death is made by consensus.'*

-> *'Life is Capitalism but art is Socialism.'*

-> *'Science is what we understand well enough to explain to a computer.
-Art is everything else we do.' -- Donald E. Knuth*